Voxel-Fox-Ltd/Novus/docs/api.rst

 Discord Data Containers
 -----------------------

 These are models are designed for you to initialize yourself so as to use them in API methods.
+They may also be returned from API methods.

 .. autoclass:: novus.models.Object
     :special-members: __init__